DavidStevensonVtex/Microsoft-Excel/Excel-Data-Analysis-Visual-BluePrint/ch01/building-formulas-for-data-analysis.md

 , (comma)   Union           Produces a range that is the union of two ranges (A1:C5,B2:E8) (space)     Intersection    Produces a range that is the intersection of two ranges (A1:C5 B2:E8)
 ```

+### Build a Formula

+1. Click in the cell in which you want to build a formula
+2. Type =

+    Your typing also appears in the Formula bar.

+3.  ...

+#### Apply It

+Use parentheses so you don't have problems with operator precedence.